t-data-h/tdh-mgr/README.md

 - Spark  2.4.4
 - Kafka  2.2.0

-Refer to the setup document in *docs/tdh-hadoop-setup.md* for creating a TDH distribution from scratch.
+Refer to the setup document [tdh-hadoop-setup.md](docs/tdh-hadoop-setup.md) for creating a TDH distribution from scratch.
 The end result is a root path containing each ecosystem component.
 Links are used to make minor upgrades easier, so for hadoop-2.8.5 there would also be a 'hadoop' link, and likewise for other components which would result in something like this: